-When a pupil is expected to join the school at any time and they do not arrive, the school will firstly try to contact the parents by phone or a visit to the home.
+When a pupil is expected to join the school at any time and they do not arrive, the school will firstly try to contact the parents by phone.
+This will be followed up by an email and/or a visit to the home.